Miscarriage: Terminology

+Using the word abortion for an involuntary miscarriage is generally considered confusing, "a dirty word", "stigmatized", and "an all-around hated term".

+Pregnancy loss is a broad term that is used for miscarriage, ectopic and molar pregnancies.
+The term foetal death applies variably in different countries and contexts, sometimes incorporating weight, and gestational age from 16 weeks in Norway, 20 weeks in the US and Australia, 24 weeks in the UK to 26 weeks in Italy and Spain.
+A foetus that died before birth after this gestational age may be referred to as a stillbirth.

 Signs and symptoms

-Signs of a miscarriage include vaginal spotting, abdominal pain, cramping, and fluid, blood clots, and tissue passing from the vagina.
+Signs of a miscarriage include vaginal spotting, abdominal pain, cramping, fluid, blood clots, and tissue passing from the vagina.
 Bleeding can be a symptom of miscarriage, but many women also have bleeding in early pregnancy and do not miscarry.
 Bleeding during the first half of pregnancy may be referred to as a threatened miscarriage.
 Of those who seek treatment for bleeding during pregnancy, about half will miscarry.
-Miscarriage may be detected during an ultrasound exam, or through serial human chorionic gonadotropin (HCG) testing.
+Miscarriage may be detected during an ultrasound exam or through serial human chorionic gonadotropin (HCG) testing.

 Risk factors

 Miscarriage may occur for many reasons, not all of which can be identified.
 Risk factors are those things that increase the likelihood of having a miscarriage but do not necessarily cause a miscarriage.
 Up to 70 conditions, infections, medical procedures, lifestyle factors, occupational exposures, chemical exposure, and shift work are associated with increased risk for miscarriage.
 Some of these risks include endocrine, genetic, uterine, or hormonal abnormalities, reproductive tract infections, and tissue rejection caused by an autoimmune disorder.